 - How are the tests administered?

-The tests are administered by institutions using their own facilities, staff and resources, or by an ETS Preferred Network office.
+The tests are administered by institutions using their own facilities, staff and resources, or by your local ETS TOEFL ITP Associate.
 Multiple test forms allow you to administer the test throughout the year and as often as you need.
 Institutions set the test date and size of the group to be tested.
 The tests are available in both paper-delivered and digital formats.

 - How are the tests scored?